 Important!
 The instructions on this page pertain to the General Statistics and Biostatistics options of the Statistics graduate degree.
 If you are looking for instructions on applying to the new Data Science option, please see https://www.stat.wisc.edu/ms-degree-data-science-option-ms-ds.

-Graduate admissions involves a formal on-line application with a required fee, one copy of official transcripts, and various supporting materials as outlined below.
+Graduate admissions involves a formal online application with a required fee, an electronic copy of your official transcripts, and various supporting materials as outlined below.
 Due to the advances in Web communication and the high cost of mailing, this campus has moved completely to electronic admissions.
 We can no longer send you paper copies of the application materials.
 It is important that your email address is accurate so that we can respond to you efficiently.

 We do not make preliminary evaluations of any applicant inquiry based on email communication.
 No decision will be made until after the deadline has passed and a completed file (including the application fee) has been received.

 Before applying to the Statistics Department, read the Graduate School Frequently Asked Questions.
-Note that there is a non-refundable application fee, and that applicants whose native language is not English, or whose undergraduate instruction was not in English, must provide an English proficiency test score (TOEFL, MELAB, or IELTS).
-For information about this Graduate School requirement, see http://grad.wisc.edu/admissions/requirements/.
-Send English proficiency test scores to institution code 1846.
+Note that there is a non-refundable application fee, and that applicants whose native language is not English, or whose undergraduate instruction was not in English, must provide an English proficiency test score (TOEFL or IELTS).

-- A minimum of three letters of recommendation, which must be submitted electronically.
+- A minimum of three letters of recommendation.
+These must be submitted electronically.

 - List your references in the online application for admission.
 A recommendation request will be sent, by email, to each of your references.
 The email will include your name with a link to each department's electronic recommendation form.
 The request can be sent at any time providing you meet department deadlines.
 You can change references or send a reminder through your application.